-The risk related to an issuer's ability to fulfil its obligations created by the issuance of debt securities, including certificates and money market papers, is described by reference to the credit ratings assigned by independent rating agencies.
+The risk related to an issuer's ability to fulfil its obligations created by the issuance of debt securities, including certificates, and money market papers, is described by reference to the credit ratings assigned by independent rating agencies.
 A credit rating is an assessment of the solvency or credit-worthiness of borrowers and/or bond-issuers according to established credit review procedures.
 These ratings and associated research help investors to analyse the credit risks associated with fixed-income securities by providing detailed information on the ability of issuers to meet their obligations.
 The lower the assigned rating is on the respective scale, the higher the respective rating agency assesses the risk that obligations will not, not fully and/or not timely be met.
 A rating is not a recommendation to buy, sell or hold any notes issued and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 A suspension, reduction or withdrawal of any rating assigned may adversely affect the market price of the notes issued.

-Deutsche Bank is rated by Moody's Investors Service, Inc. ("Moody's"), S&P Global Ratings Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch"), and DBRS Ratings GmbH ("DBRS", together with Fitch, S&P and Moody's, the "Rating Agencies").
+Deutsche Bank is rated by Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Credit Market Services Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch"), and DBRS, Inc. ("DBRS", together with Fitch, S&P and Moody's, the "Rating Agencies").

-S&P, Fitch and DBRS are established in the European Union and have been registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009, as amended, on credit rating agencies ("CRA Regulation").
+S&P and Fitch are established in the European Union and have been registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009, as amended, on credit rating agencies ("CRA Regulation").
 With respect to Moody's, the credit ratings are endorsed by Moody's office in the UK (Moody's Investors Service Ltd.) in accordance with Article 4(3) of the CRA Regulation.
+With respect to DBRS, the credit ratings are endorsed by DBRS Ratings Ltd. in the UK in accordance with Article 4(3) of the CRA Regulation.

-As of the date of this Registration Document, the following ratings were assigned to Deutsche Bank for its long-term non-preferred senior debt and its short-term senior debt.
+As of the date of this Registration Document, the following ratings were assigned to Deutsche Bank for its long-term senior debt (or, where available, for its long-term non-preferred senior debt) and its short-term senior debt.